baxter-flowers/kinect_2_server/README.md

 kinect.tts.start()
 kinect.tts.say("Hello everyone")
 ```
+Note : The speech recognition is disabled when a text is synthesized to avoid the speech engine to recognize some words said by the text-to-speech.

 #### RGBD Image + Microphone
 This feature allows to get:

 * RGB image of size 1920 * 1080 using the HD camera of the sensor
-* IR image of size 424 * 515 using the infrared camera of the sensor
+* IR image of size 424 * 515 with the infrared camera of the sensor that is used to create a mapping
-* mapping between both RGB and IR images that gives every pixel's coordinates of the IR image in the RGB frame
+* a mapping between both RGB and IR images that gives every pixel's coordinates of the IR image in the RGB frame
+* a mask that represent every missing pixels (-infinity, -infinity) of the mapping used for the inpaint function of OpenCV

-The server sends uncompressed data (byte arrays for RGB and IR images, JSON for the mapping) so it might overload the network.
+The server sends uncompressed data (byte arrays) so it might overload the network.
-The client is in progress.
-Currently, it uses data sent by the server to reconstruct images using openCV.
+The client uses data sent by the server to reconstruct images using openCV.
-A feature of the client will allow to combine the IR image and the mapping to get a pixel-to-pixel mapping with RGB image.

 For example, let's get the images from the skeleton previously tracked (cf. Top of README):